longvv/push-notification-service/API_docs.md

 - `404 Not Found`: User not found
 - `500 Internal Server Error`: Server error

-#### Schedule Notification
+#### Schedule Notification 🔄

-Schedules a notification to be sent at a future time.
+Schedules a notification to be sent at a future time (planned for future implementation).

 **Endpoint:** `POST /notifications/schedule`